 A bond (or security deposit) is paid to the landlord or real estate agent at the start of your tenancy to ensure you comply with your legal obligations as a tenant.
 This money is held by the Residential Tenancies Bond Authority (RTBA).
 At the end of the tenancy, the landlord may be able to claim all or part of the bond as compensation for damage to the property or for unpaid rent.
 There are many issues surrounding the recovery of bonds for tenants.
 To help campaign for better tenancy laws and practices in this area, the Tenants Union of Victoria are inviting feedback on experiences related to bond refunds.
 See more information about this campaign.

-Thinking about off-campus accommodation for 2017?
+Thinking about off-campus accommodation?

 Remember to register to the La Trobe Accommodation Database for exclusive access to rental offers from real estate agents, private landlords and commercial accommodation providers.